-As Love Island 2018 concludes, here's a look at all the behind the scenes secrets of the ITV show.
+As Love Island 2021 continues, here's a look at all the behind the scenes secrets of the ITV show.

 STI tests for applicants